top of page

 Ashley Hannah Davis

 Ashley Hannah, a native of Memphis Tennessee, began her training at Classical Ballet under Pat Gillespie at the age of 2.
 She then went on to train with Ballet Memphis for 6 years before joining the company and dancing professionally for 9 seasons.
 There she danced in classical ballets such as The Nutcracker, Swan Lake, and Giselle.
 She also preformed in many contemporary works including Mark Godden’s Midsummer Night’s Dream, Gabrielle Lamb’s I Am a Woman, and many others.
 Ashley Hannah also attended summer training programs with Boston Ballet, American Ballet Theatre, and Charlotte Ballet.
+Ashley Hannah is in her third season with Tennessee Ballet Theater having starred in Clara and the Nutcracker as Sugarplum Fairy in 2024 and has also been a featured dancer and choreographer for various contemporary works in 901 Stories, TBT's spring performances.

 JD Bryant